GCU-GenCyber/GenCyber-Camp-24/Principles of Security/CIA Triad.md

 ## CIA Triad
+***This is one of the most valuable items to as someone wanting to learn about Cybersecurity.
+It is one of the foundations of cyber.***
 ![alttext](https://github.com/GCU-GenCyber/GenCyber-Camp-23/blob/main/Principles%20of%20Security/img/Triad.png)
 + The CIA Triad is a model that is used to form security systems.
 + It is used to find vulnerabilities and ways to create solutions.